 - Utilize evaluation tools and anecdotal information to gather data on:

-- number of teens participating in project events,
+- number of patrons participating in project events,

 - interest in STEAM programming,

 - efficacy of STEAM programming in the library,

 - increase in knowledge of program topic areas,